MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 See [Paging](#paging) section for more info.

 #### Extended message

-You can choose to set `tweet_mode` to `extended`.

-- This will give messages that are not truncated (with an ellipsis at the end).
+It is useful to use extended mode when doing a search.

+- Do this with `tweet_mode='extended'.
+- Twitter by defaults returns messages truncated to 140 characters (with an ellipsis), even though users may enter tweets up to 280 characters.
+So use this option to the full message.
-- Note that retweets messages might _still_ be truncated even with this option.
+- Note that retweets messages might _still_ be truncated even with this option but there is a workaround.

 When using this option, make sure to use the `tweet.full_text` attribute and not `tweet.text`.
 But still allow fallback to plain `tweet.text`.
 Since the Tweepy docs say:

 > If status is a Retweet, it will not have an extended_tweet attribute, and status.text could be truncated.

+Example:

 ```python
 tweets = api.search(